proinsias/an-independent-mind/docs/Books/Humble Pi.md

 ---

+It said that most escalators on the Tube are refurbished twice, which gives them “twice the life.”
+This is perfect fence-post-problem territory: something is alternating (escalator is used, escalator is refurbished, repeat), and it must begin and end with the same thing (escalator being used).
+If an escalator is refurbished twice, then it will be in use three times longer than it would be if it was never refurbished at all.
+The people who run the Tube forgot to mind the gap. — location: [1403](kindle://book?action=open&asin=B07R8QSXYB&location=1403) ^ref-9762

+---
 If you count the day of your birth as a birthday (which is hard to argue against), then when you turn thirty-nine, it is actually your fortieth birthday. — location: [1421](kindle://book?action=open&asin=B07R8QSXYB&location=1421) ^ref-56732

 ---